The Get Top Processes action is used for troubleshooting process issues and resource issues related to the applications of the virtual machine.

 Where You Run the Action

 For supported objects and object levels, in the main menu, select the Environment tab and then select the relevant VM from the Inventory tree.
-This action is available from the Actions menu just below the top menu in VMware Aria Operations.
+This action is available from the Actions menu just below the top menu in vRealize Operations .

 - VMware Tools must be installed and running on the VM.
 For details see KB 75122

-- Service discovery is activated with the successful discovery of VMs.
+- Service discovery is enabled with the successful discovery of VMs.

 - The VM must be powered on and connected.